med-material/Whack_A_Mole_VR/README.md

 * **PrismEffect**: is the prism effect activated (e.g. True, False)
 * **DualTask**: is the dual task activated (e.g. True, False)

+* **PointerShootOrder**: counts each time the pointer performed a shot.
+Reset when the game finishes.
+* **MoleSpawnOrder**: counts each time a mole was spawned, including distractors.
+In Random mode, this is set by the dynamic order, whereas in patterns, it is set by the pattern player.
+Reset when the game finishes.
 * **MoleId**: the unique ID of the mole, being a four digits number
 * **MoleIndexX**: the X index of the mole
 * **MoleIndexY**: the Y index of the mole